acidvegas/czds/README.md

 At the time of writing this repository, the CZDS offers access to 1,150 zones in total.

 1,079 have been approved, 55 are still pending *(after 3 months)*, 10 have been revoked because the TLDs are longer active, and 6 have been denied.
+Zones that have expired automatically had the expiration extended for me without doing anything, aside from 13 zones that remained expired.

 ## Usage
 ### Authentication